pbalogh/pbalogh.github.io/_posts/2019-2-22-polynomials.md

   return 0;
   }

   ...but the problem there is that it will return 0 for *everything* other than 5.
-This is fine, unless we kinda want to use this function as a test that will give us 1 if x is 2 and will give us 0 if x is 5 and will give us, well, something *else* if we give it a number that is *not* 2 and *not* 5.
+This is fine, unless we kinda want to use this function as a test for both 2 and 5.

+Let's pretend we're playing 20 questions, so we want to get the most information we can out of every answer.
+"Is the number 2?" should give us 1, while "Is the number 5?" should give us a 0, and any other guess should give us a number that isn't 0 and isn't 1.

   tooSimpleToBeReal(2) = 1

   tooSimpleToBeReal(5) = 0

   tooSimpleToBeReal(__) = (something that isn't 1 or 0)

+Let's go back to our math.

+function tooSimpleToBeReal(x) {
+  return x - 1;
+}

+It turns out the key to returning a 0 or 1 is to use fractions.

+What's 0/1?
+Hint: it's the same as 0/10, or 0/777, or 0/1337.
+It's always 0.

+No kidding, dumbass!

+Okay, what's "0 times something else"?
+0 * 1 is the same as 0 * 5 which is the same as 0 * 1337.
+It's zero.

+No kidding, dumbass!

+Let's put these things together, then.

+(Remember, we want 0 if x is 5, and 1 if x is 2.)

+function tooSimpleToBeReal(x) {
+  (0 if x is 5) + (1 if x is 2)
+}

 Get to the Point
 It turns out what we've been describing is a set of points.
 Wait, what?